Maximize the Cash You Get from a Debit Card

-As soon as life serves you a curveball, call your bank and ask them to temporarily raise your ATM limit.
-They may ask you to provide certain information (such as a driver license) to prove your identity, but you might be able to have your daily limit increased as high as a few thousand dollars.
+As soon as life throws you a curveball, call your bank and ask them to temporarily raise your ATM limit.
+They may ask you to provide certain information (such as a driver's license) to prove your identity, but you might be able to have your daily limit increased as high as a few thousand dollars.

 You won’t always have success requesting an increase, but you have nothing to lose by asking—it's not as though you're taking out a loan and incurring interest.
 This is a good option because ATMs limit the maximum withdrawal per transaction, so you may need to go to several ATMs and incur multiple ATM fees to get what you need.